OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-22.md

 ## Matthew 22:19

-Show me the coin used for the tax.”
+Present to me the coin used for the tax.”
 They brought him a denarius,

 ## Matthew 22:20